A Gem Made of Fish and Happiness

 Overall, playing Sushi Striker is like a wonderful fever dream.
 Everything is cute and colorful, and more than a bit zany and over-dramatic.
 While the story more than gets the job done, what I actually keep coming back to are the other characters you meet along the way.
 There’s Kojiro, Musashi’s childhood bully, who gets lured into working for the Empire for power and respect, but ends up humiliated and in tears whenever he loses against her, which is often.
 Then, there’s Musashi herself.
 She’s reminiscent of the best of shonen anime protagonists.
 Her attitude is upbeat and positive.
 She knows when to forgive her enemies, and when to accept that sometimes things are beyond her control.
 Though she has her sad moments, she never lets them stop her.
 Her goal is is also noble and well-intentioned.
 Spreading sushi to the world may not seem like the most achievable goal, but for her, it’s enough.
 Everything else is a consequence of that decision.

 There is an incredible gem of a game here, folks.
 It takes the puzzle genre in a new direction, and playing it reminds me of some of the other weird and wonderful games Nintendo put their name on, like Elite Beat Agents and Chibi-Robo.
 I want it to sell well.
 I want a sequel.
 I want Musashi to get a place on the Smash roster.
 And while it seems unlikely right now that all of this will happen, perhaps some of it is possible if the game is given a chance.
 If you check it out yourself, I promise it’ll be more than worth your time.

+If you’re looking to contact me, the author, you can do so via Twitter, or by shooting me an email at dcichocki(at)tiltingwindmillstudios.com if you so wish.
 This review was conducted using a 3DS retail copy that I purchased.
 It is also physically available on Switch, and digitally on both platforms.